 Feedback loops are systems where the output is returned back to the input of the system, essentially causing the system to respond to itself.
 If you’ve ever been to a concert before, you are well aware of how a feedback loop works; the loud screech when a microphone picks up the sound coming from the speakers is a classic example.

 Our lives are subject to feedback loops as well.
-Our ways of thinking and behaviors can be quickly become feedback loops when our habits produce a results that act on themselves.
+Our ways of thinking and behaviors can quickly become feedback loops when our habits produce results that act on themselves.

 The key to becoming more effective is to build more positive feedback loops into your life, and stop the negative ones.